NEW! Award 104: 1971 Datsun 510 RHD Wagon – Sold?

 September 20, 2022 Update – We’ll never understand the rationale of a seller who significantly increases their asking price when the original ask did not find a buyer.
 In our latest example, the original ask for this Datsun was a whopping $59,850.
 However, in their latest listing, the seller increased their ask to an eye-watering $65,850.

 August 3, 2022 Update – The seller of this fully restored and slightly resto modded 1971 Datsun 510 wagon just replaced their original Craiglist ad with a fresh listing.
-In it, the pictures, description, and lofty asking price of $59,850 all remain the same.
+The pictures, description, and lofty asking price of $59,850 remain the same.

 With its fully independent suspension, SOHC 1600cc inline-four, and rear-wheel-drive, the Datsun 510 quickly earned the reputation of being a poor man’s BMW 1600.
 Combined with early signs of superior Japanese reliability, that performance has made the Datsun 510 a bit of a cult classic.

-This resto modded 1971 Datsun 510 wagon, originally listed on Craigslist in Torrance, California, is a very clean and highly detailed example of how 510 enthusiasts modify their cars.
+This resto modded 1971 Datsun 510 wagon, first spotted in July 2022 on Craigslist in Torrance, California, is a very clean and highly detailed example of how 510 enthusiasts modify their cars.
 The seller provides a detailed description of their Datsun 510 wagon build features.

-Currently offered for $65,850 (the original ask was $59,850), Classic.com, the analytics and search engine for the collector car market, confirms the ask is would be a record price nearly double the high of $46,000 paid in the past year for any Datsun 510 produced between 1968 and 1973.
+Last offered for $42,875 (the original ask was $59,850, and the highest ask was $65,850), Classic.com, the analytics and search engine for the collector car market, confirms the ask would be a record price nearly double the high of $46,000 paid in the past year for any Datsun 510 produced between 1968 and 1973.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is way beyond this guide’s #1 “Excellent” appraisal of only $17,950.
 As a third data point, even Hagerty Insurance’s often over-inflated Online Valuation Tool confirms the seller’s ask is over double this guide’s #1 “Concours” appraisal of $23,500.